|

 Blue

-Seahorse: The most abundant seahorse,
+Seahorse: The most common of the seahorses,

-seen in a number of levels and during the
+they can be spotted in a number of levels and during the

 first fight against Ursula. |